artefactual-labs/a3m/docs/dependencies.rst

 ============

 a3m has many dependencies that need to be available in the system path.
 Some examples are Siegfried, Unar or FFmpeg.
-Our :ref:`Docker <docker>` image includes these dependences so you don't have to install them.
+Our :doc:`Docker <docker>` image includes these dependences so you don't have to install them.

 In some cases, you may still prefer to install them manually, e.g. during